 2. Italy

-Believe it or not, you can buy a house in Italy for just €1!
-In 2008, the government introduced the €1 home scheme to incentivise people to move to rural towns and villages.
-The scheme – which offers abandoned houses for a symbolic price of €1 with buyers usually obligated to restore them – is particularly popular with expats.
+The €1 home scheme was introduced in 2008 to incentivise people to move to rural towns and villages.
+The scheme – which offers abandoned houses for a symbolic price of €1 with buyers usually obligated to restore them – is particularly popular with expats, and has been featured in TV shows such as Amanda & Alan’s Italian Job.

-Currently, there are around two million €1 homes in more than 60 municipalities across the country.
-Some of the places offering abandoned properties for the bargain price of €1 include Salemi and Mussomeli in Sicily, Ollolai in Sardinia and Patrica in Lazio.
+There are around €1 homes in more than 60 municipalities across the country, including Salemi and Mussomeli in Sicily, Ollolai in Sardinia and Patrica in Lazio.

 In some areas, there are added incentives for expats, such as tax exemptions and support with all the necessary procedures.